Investing with Acorns: Acorns Review – Is Acorns Worth It?

 Earn helps you earn bonus investments just by shopping online.

-The first step to using Earn is to download the Acorns Earn extension for Google Chrome.
+The first step to using Earn is to download the Acorns Earn extension for Google Chrome or Safari.

 Then, you can go ahead and browse online and make purchases the same way you normally would.

-When you come across a purchase that is eligible for a bonus investment, the Acorns icon will light up and let you know.
+When you come across a purchase that’s eligible for a bonus investment, the Acorns icon will light up and let you know.
+Some of the eligible retailers include Walmart, Apple, Staples, and Hello Fresh.

 Then, you simply log in and take advantage of the rewards.
 Easy!